arescrimson/ColorRunner/README.md

-# ColorRunner
+# About
  Color Runner executable file.
+Made in Unity, built in C#, and published to [Itch.io](https://seralol.itch.io/colorrunner).